$\mathcal{N}=1$ Jackiw -Teitelboim supergravity beyond the Schwarzian regime: The holographic dictionary

-The time--dependent profile of the dilaton field at the affine boundary introduces structural modifications that go beyond the classical asymptotic symmetry algebra of $sl(2,\mathbb{R})$ JT dilaton gravity.
-In the standard BF formulation, the asymptotic symmetry algebra is determined solely by gauge transformations of the $sl(2,\mathbb{R})$--valued connection $a_t$.
-However, once the $sl(2,\mathbb{R})$--valued dilaton field $x$ is treated as a dynamical degree of freedom, the set of residual symmetries becomes further constrained, giving rise to an enriched physical structure.
-In this extended framework, the symmetry algebra must incorporate not only the reparametrization modes but also new dynamical currents induced by the dilaton.
+The time--dependent profile of the dilaton field at the affine boundary does not modify the affine $\mathfrak{sl}(2,\mathbb{R})_k$ algebra itself.
+In the standard BF formulation, the ASA is determined by gauge transformations of the $\mathfrak{sl}(2,\mathbb{R})$--valued connection $a_t$, and this algebraic structure remains intact.

+However, once the $\mathfrak{sl}(2,\mathbb{R})$--valued dilaton field $x$ is treated as a dynamical boundary degree of freedom, the set of background--preserving residual gauge transformations becomes restricted.
+This does not deform the affine algebra, but it affects how the symmetry is realized on the boundary phase space.

-As a consequence, the full symmetry algebra necessitates the inclusion of abelian currents alongside the classical $\mathfrak{sl}(2,\mathbb{R})_k$ affine modes.
-This reveals that the affine boundary dynamics of JT gravity cannot be adequately described by the Schwarzian action alone, but instead call for a more general, multi-mode effective action.
-In this refined picture, the dilaton field plays a dual role: it determines both the geometric background and the extended algebraic structure realized at the boundary.
+Consequently, while the ASA remains a single copy of affine $\mathfrak{sl}(2,\mathbb{R})_k$, the boundary dynamics is governed by an enlarged phase space that includes additional dynamical modes associated with the dilaton.
+In this sense, the Schwarzian action alone does not exhaust the full set of boundary degrees of freedom in the affine regime.
+The dilaton thus plays a dual role: it determines the geometric background and restricts the admissible residual gauge transformations to those that preserve a given configuration, while the affine algebra itself remains unchanged.